days

 Many physicians do not routinely screen for perimenopause symptoms.
 Often, the possibility is only discussed when symptoms are severe, or when patients have learned about the symptoms on their own and tell their doctor.
 The lack of a proactive screening can lead to delays in diagnosis and leave people suffering from symptoms without hope for improvement.

-Challenge #3: Lack of Training
+Challenge #3: Lack Of Training

 It may come as a surprise to learn that many physicians receive very limited training in menopausal medicine.
 In one survey, 80% of medical residents reported feeling “barely comfortable” discussing or treating menopause symptoms, and only 20% of OB/GYN residency programs offer menopause training.